-The energy (ATP and NADPH) obtained from the light reactions is harnessed by the plant cells to drive chemical energy.
-Therefore, the dark reaction does not require light energy directly, but it somehow dependent upon the by-products of light-dependent reactions, i.e. ATP and NADPH, to facilitate the production of glyceraldehyde 3-phosphate.
+Therefore, the dark reaction does not require light energy directly.
+However, it somehow depends upon the by-products of light-dependent reactions, i.e. ATP and NADPH, to facilitate the production of glyceraldehyde 3-phosphate.

 Content: Dark Reaction of Photosynthesis